 Indirect Beneficiaries Impacted

-Taluks covered in Karnataka and Odisha
+Taluks covered in Karnataka, Odisha and Tamil Nadu

 I am Jagu Sisa from Koraput.
 In the past, I have used traditional medicines and also believed in superstition for my treatment, but there was no improvement.
 Then, I was taken to the district hospital in Jeypore.
 As per the doctor’s advice, I continue to take my medicines.
 My mental health condition is now good and I am able to do day to day work.
 During the pandemic I was unable to collect my medicines, but the SPREAD team delivered my medicines home.
 I am grateful for all their help.